Tragedy Does Not Define Us

 I sat down at my computer this afternoon to write an article for my Blog.
 I knew this date was approaching, but it didn’t fully hit me, until I looked at my computer screen and saw the date spelled out as Tuesday, September 17.
 That’s when I felt the knot in my chest.

 It happened on Tuesday, September 17, 1985.
-I remember arriving at work that morning, parking my car and walking in with a co-worker.
-I recall telling him that I really needed some time off work.
+I remember arriving at work that morning, parking my car and walking in with a coworker.
+We were just making small talk and I was telling him that I really needed some time off work.
 I didn’t explain it to him, but I was faced with some issues in my marriage that I was not dealing with very well.
-I was miserable and at the same time, reluctant to go through another divorce.
+The stress of my marriage was weighing me down, but I was reluctant to go through another divorce.
 I really needed a break.
 Unfortunately, my wish for time off was about to be granted.

 By the time I arrived at my desk, my office phone was ringing.
 On the other end of the line, was my Aunt Barbara.
 She was my dad’s sister and she lived with my parents and my sister, Marjorie.
 She helped my dad care for my mother and sister who were both physically and somewhat mentally challenged.
 In a shaking voice, Aunt Barbara told me that my dad had shot and killed my mom and sister while they were sleeping, and then turned the gun on himself.
 Aunt Barbara discovered the bodies that morning when she woke up.